 There are a couple of things to be aware of when you heavily rely on Outlook.

 The upgrade process from Windows 10 is actually quite streamlined and trouble free for most configurations; It is almost like applying a major update to Windows 10.
+Of course, things are even easier when you are already on Windows 11.
 However, there are still a couple of attention points to go through before you start and afterwards.

 This guide contains not only upgrade preparation and troubleshooting steps but also various tips about the changes that you could encounter involving Outlook after upgrading to Windows 11.